 How does your sleep position affect your health?
 Here are considerations for maximizing your sleep...

 The name itself—restless leg syndrome—is an accurate description of the condition, which is characterized by a persistent, unpleasant feeling in the legs or other extremities.
 The sensation is often described as crawling, throbbing, aching or pulling, and the severity can vary from patient to patient.
-Symptoms tend to strike at night and, over time, sleep deprivation can lead to a range of other health complications.
+Symptoms tend to strike at night or when the patient is sitting still and over time can contribute to sleep deprivation.

 Some patients experience symptoms infrequently, while others find themselves overwhelmed with discomfort every time they sleep or sit for an extended period of time.
 This can make activities such as watching a movie, taking a plane ride or sleeping difficult.
 Restless leg syndrome can cause sleep deprivation, and secondary symptoms like fatigue and anxiety can appear if RLS goes untreated for a long period of time.

-In order to pinpoint the underlying cause of your condition, your doctor will conduct a physical and neurological exam.
-Depending on your specific symptoms, other tests, such as bloodwork, may be necessary.
+In order to pinpoint the underlying cause of your condition, your doctor will review your medical history and symptoms in detail and conduct a physical and focused neurological exam.
+Bloodwork is usually necessary, particularly iron levels.
+Iron deficiency is a common cause of RLS, and iron replacement can result in symptom relief in a large proportion of patients.
 Your doctor may also refer you to a sleep specialist for a sleep study.
 A polysomnogram, or sleep study, is a comprehensive test that transmits and records specific physical activities while you sleep, such as your heart rate, brain activity, eye movement and oxygen levels, through a series of electronic sensors placed on your legs, head and chest.
-RLS can only be detected during in-lab sleep studies, so home sleep testing would not be appropriate for this condition.
+A sleep study may be required to rule out other conditions that can worsen the condition but is not required to make a definitive diagnosis.

 If you are diagnosed with RLS, there are a variety of potential treatments your doctor may recommend, based on the severity of your condition.
 Treatment options include: